Strate School of Design: Research

-In June 2017 the laboratory "EXALT Design Lab" for design valorization in businesses is created at Strate in cooperation with 5 big companies and two major academic laboratories.
-All the partners are engaged for a 4 year research project.
+In June 2017 the EXALT Design Lab for design valorization in businesses was created at Strate, in cooperation with 5 large companies and two major academic laboratories.
+All partners are engaged in a 4-year research project.

 Rankings

-The French student magazine "l'Étudiant" published some years a ranking of the "product design schools preferred by professionals" (écoles de design produit préférées des pros).
+The French student magazine l'Étudiant published some years a ranking of the "product design schools preferred by professionals" (écoles de design produit préférées des pros).
 There are about 77 design schools in France and Strate is regularly mentioned as one of the best.

-In 2017 the student news website l'Étudiant said Strate School of Design distinguished itself for its dynamism, following closely the mutations of the designer's profession.
-And also by creating partnerships with foreign schools and collaboration with various research actors.
+In 2017 the student news website l'Étudiant said Strate School of Design distinguished itself through its dynamism, following closely the mutations of the designer's profession, and also by creating partnerships with foreign schools and collaborations with various research actors.

-The school is well known in the car design world since its transportation design course exists since its schools opening in 1993.
-The website Car Design News by adding up all the successive results for the years 2011 to 2015 of student participations in the Car Design Awards competition ranked the school as one of the top transportation design school in the world.
+The school is well known in the car design world since its transportation design course has existed since the school's opening in 1993.
+The website Car Design News by adding up all the successive results for the years 2011 to 2015 of student participation in the Car Design Awards competition ranked the school as one of the top transportation design schools in the world.

 Alumni

-The association "Strate Alumni" has over 1200 members.
+The association Strate Alumni has over 1200 members.

 International

-Strate School of design is a member of the international association CUMULUS.
-For the design course student exchanges are made with other schools of the international association of art & design universities CUMULUS.
+Strate School of Design is a member of the international association of art & design universities, CUMULUS.
+For the design course, student exchanges are made with other schools in CUMULUS.

 The school is also a member of the World Design Organization, an international non-governmental organization that promotes the profession of industrial design and its ability to generate better products, systems, services, and experiences.

 Singapore and Bangalore campuses

-Strate School of Design established in Singapore in 2017, and received in 2018 the registration from the Committee For Private Education / SkillsFuture (part of Ministry of Education).
-Strate also signed a partnership with « Social Innovation Park », a not for profit organization aiming at Educate, Empower and Enhance social entrepreneurs and innovators.
-The campus of Strate is located in the epicenter of Design for Singapore, namely the National Design Centre.
+Strate School of Design was established in Singapore in 2017, and received in 2018 the registration from the Committee For Private Education / SkillsFuture (part of Ministry of Education).
+Strate also signed a partnership with the Social Innovation Park, a not-for-profit organization aiming to educate, empower and enhance social entrepreneurs and innovators.
+The campus of Strate is located in the epicenter of design for Singapore, namely the National Design Centre.

-Strate Singapore offers a suite of Design curricula of which the Master in Design for Smart Cities, in both full-time and part-time formats..
+Strate Singapore offers a suite of design curricula of which the Master in Design for Smart Cities, in both full-time and part-time formats.

-Strate School of Design opened in 2018 a large campus in Bangalore, India, together with other institutions from the Studialis group.
+Strate School of Design opened a large campus in Bangalore, India in 2018, with other institutions from the Studialis group.